6 Types Of Reverb: What They Sound Like And When To Use Them

 Depending on the length of the sheet and the type of metal used, you can actually create quite a variety of sounds out of it.

-Typically plate reverbs are dense, warm sound to them
+Typically plate reverbs have a dense, warm sound to them.

 You’ll commonly hear them use on drums and vocals because this dense sound can add quite a bit of extra sustain and fullness to the instruments.

 Now, obviously, we’re in the digital realm, so we’re not actually hooking up these large sheets in our studios, but all of our plugins do a great job of mimicking these physical reverb units that are created to get us this artificial tone.

 Up next, let’s talk about spring reverb.
 Spring reverb is another form of artificial ambiance, and it’s very similar to a plate reverb, but instead of using a plate, it uses springs.

 It works in a similar fashion where you would have a transducer on one end sending a signal through the metal spring, and then on the other side, you have a contact microphone capturing the sound.